affinda/affinda-python/docs/samples_python.md

 print(result.as_dict())
 ```

-### createResumeSearchEmbedUrl - Create a signed URL for the embedable search tool.
+### createResumeSearchEmbedUrl - Create a signed URL for the embedable search tool

 ```python
 from affinda import AffindaAPI, TokenCredential